-On Tyranny: 20 lessons from the 20th century
+On Tyranny: 20 Lessons from the 20th Century

 Authoritarianism is on the rise around the world.
 And Timothy Snyder wants to push back against this tide.
 A history professor at Yale University who's written widely on Europe and the Holocaust, takes an unusual approach in his little book, On Tyranny: Twenty Lessons from the Twentieth Century.
 It's not a sweeping historical analysis, but a collection of observations and suggestions on what forms resisting authoritarianism can take.
 Some of them are simple, like reading more, or not repeating popular phrases, or simply believing in the truth.
 Some are less intuitive, like making more eye contact.
 This episode features the lecture he gave in Toronto and a follow-up conversation with host Paul Kennedy. **This episode originally aired February 23, 2018.

 "History does not repeat, but it does instruct."
 That's the opening line of his Timothy Snyder's book On Tyranny — which is anything but a conventional history tome.
 Professor Snyder wants it that way.
 He wanted it to look like an 18th century pamphlet: conversational, aphoristic, punchy and to the point.
 He wants not just to inform, but to provoke thought.
 To challenge the conventions that social media bubbles have been fermenting for years.
 And to break those bubbles wide open.